-The rapid growth and popularity of home electronics, from laptops to smart phones to flat screen televisions, has turned this field into a global industry worth billions of dollars.
+The rapid growth and popularity of home electronics, from laptops to smartphones to flat-screen televisions, has turned this field into a global industry, with a fast turn around, worth billions of dollars.

 It’s become increasingly clear these devices can pose potentially hazardous environmental risks if they’re placed with other household trash in a landfill.